-There’s also the Wesak Day processions where Buddha statues are paraded in different locations, you can view last year’s celebrations below.
+There’s also the Wesak Day processions where Buddha statues are paraded in different locations, you can view the celebrations below.

 Being a multiracial country with a multitude of ethnicities, it’s always great for us to better understand the cultures which reside in this nation that we call home.